-Kaczynski’s first known murder victim was computer store owner, Hugh Scrutton, who was killed outside his shop in 1985.
+Kaczynski’s first known murder victim was computer store owner Hugh Scrutton, who was killed outside his shop in 1985.
 Another computer store owner, Gary Wright, was severely injured by a bomb in Utah in 1987 as were California geneticist, Charles Epstein, and Yale University computer science professor, David Gelernter, both in 1993.
 Kaczynski’s final two murder victims were advertising executive, Thomas J. Mosser, in New Jersey in 1994 and timber industry lobbyist, Gilbert Brent Murray, in California in 1995.
-In total, the FBI tracked 16 bombs created by Kaczynski that resulted in 23 injured victims and 3 deaths.
-Only two bombs were identified and diffused prior to explosion.
+In total, the FBI tracked 16 bombs created by Kaczynski that resulted in 23 injured victims and three deaths.
+Only two bombs were identified and diffused prior to the explosion.

 How Was the Unabomber Caught?